dighteach/402framework/Readme.md

 ### Readme - 402framework

-Source code for the 402framework for DIGH402.
+Test source code for the 402framework for DIGH402.